 If the app was earlier using app-specific keys, app users would have accessed wallet address already.
 Once developer switches to global keys, users will see a different wallet address for the same app.

 The blockchain transaction signing experience will change for the user.
 Earlier, using the default app-specific key setup, initiating a personal sign message request prompts the Arcana wallet to display a pop-up within the same app context where user needs to take action.
 After switching to global keys, the same personal sign message will appear in a new browser tab.
 Users can take necessary actions in this tab and subsequently close it.

 Custom Wallet UI

 The reason for this restriction is to reduce a potential security vulnerability.
-See the security section below for details.

-Global keys allow users to have the same wallet address for the same onboarding provider across all apps integrated with the Arcana Auth product.
-This unified wallet address allows users to seamlessly utilize digital assets across various apps.
-However, if one of these apps becomes malicious, the user's key is no longer confined to that particular app, granting unauthorized access to the user's information across all apps using 'global keys'.
+Global keys allow users to have a consistent wallet address across all apps integrated with the Arcana Auth SDK, providing seamless utilization of digital assets.
+However, in the event of one app turning malicious, the user's key is no longer confined to that app, allowing unauthorized access to the user's information across all apps using 'global keys'.